Taliban attack Afghanistan's parliament, seize second district in north

 Monday's heavy fighting was just three km (two miles) from the provincial governor's compound.

-(Additional reporting by Feroz Sultani in Kunduz, David Brunnstrom in Washington and Michelle Nichols at the United Nations; Writing by Katharine Houreld; Editing by Mike Collett-White, Nick Macfie and Dean Yates)
+(Additional reporting by Feroz Sultani in Kunduz; Writing by Katharine Houreld; Editing by Mike Collett-White and Nick Macfie)